shelbyspees/website/content/posts/2021/audio-quality.md

 whether by making people repeating themselves or by risking critical communications getting misunderstood.

-At any rate, video conferencing isn't going away any time soon.
+Video conferencing isn't going away any time soon.
 Just like any other workspace issue we'd discuss—broken A/C, crappy wifi, poor ergonomics—audio quality is a part of our work environment.
-It may not be visible but by talking about it, we can let people know it's important.
+It may not be visible, but by talking about it we can let people know it's important.